amirhossein-dezhboro/ai-project-searchalgos/README.md

 * [Microsoft Visual Studio](https://visualstudio.microsoft.com/) - Used as IDE instead of [monodevelop](https://www.monodevelop.com/) with all respect :D
 ## Versioning

-We use [Git](https://git-scm.com/downloads) for versioning.
+I use [Git](https://git-scm.com/downloads) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/ai-project-searchalgos/ai-project-searchalgos/tags).
 ## Authors

 * **Amir Hossein Dezhbro** - *Initial work* - [tan-ParallelUniverse](https://github.com/tan-ParallelUniverse)